UW-GAC/QCpipeline/README.txt

   --assoc

 # If there are categorical covariates in the model(s), specify them in the config file so they will be converted into factors automatically.

+dbGaP files:
+3) make PLINK files
+> python plink.py  --email user@uw.edu --filtered plink.config
+The unfiltered plink file will be made from the sample-level netCDF using only subj.plink samples.
+If "--filtered" argument is given, the script will ALSO create a filtered plink file from the subject-level netCDF.